-Hamid Davazdah-Emami, Emad Roshandel* and Mohammad Nikkho Pages 1 - 10 ( 10 )
+Hamid Davazdah-Emami, Emad Roshandel* and Mohammad Nikkho Pages 284 - 293 ( 10 )

-Objective: In this paper, authors aim to modify the conventional Teaching-Learning Based Optimization (TLBO) algorithm to design an optimum distribution transformer by consideration of the transformer Total Owning Cost (TOC).
+Objective: In this paper, the authors aim to modify the conventional Teaching-Learning Based Optimization (TLBO) algorithm to design an optimum distribution transformer by consideration of the transformer Total Owning Cost (TOC).
 The TOC consists of operational and initial manufacturing costs of a distribution transformer.
 The used raw materials affect the manufacturing cost and it would be decreased if the copper and iron volumes are reduced in the construction instruction.
-However, the operational cost includes iron and copper losses must not be forgotten in design analysis.
-Indeed, loss consideration is of great significance to keep energy from frittering away and as a result, protect environmental resources.
+However, the operational cost that includes iron and copper losses must not be forgotten in design analysis.
+Indeed, loss consideration is of great significance to keep energy from frittering away and as a result, protects environmental resources.

 Research and Development Department, Eram Sanat Mooj Gostar Company, Shiraz, Research and Development Department, Eram Sanat Mooj Gostar Company, Shiraz, School Electrical and Computer Engineering, Shiraz University, Shiraz